panchanansahoo/Learn-for-Growing/README.md

-# Getting a Gig: A Guide
+# Learn for Growing : A Guide

 # Introduction

 Hey friends!
-This is a guide for getting a gig in college as a tech major.
-I graduated May 2014 with 10 job offers after having 5 internships throughout my four years of college.
-You can do that, too.
+This is a guide for getting a job in college Placement.
+I will help you to getting job offers and internships in your four years of college.
+You can do that.
 Because you're great.

 # Contents